CDEBase/cdm-logger/readme.md

 ### Typings

-You will need to install these ambient dependencies:
+You will need to install these typescript typings dependencies:
->NOTE: you may already have some of these ambient dependencies installed!

 ```
-typings install bunyan node -SA
+npm i @types/bunyan @types/node -S
 ```

 ## Example: Logstash Amqp